jonathabot/jonathabot/README.md

 ## More & more
 * I'm a hard skilled person scripting Google SpreadSheets using Google Apps Script (JavaScript) and a pro in Google Data Studio dashboards.
-* One of my dreams are to find a way to connect art with software engineering and make an real impact with it!
+* One of my dreams is to find a way to connect art with software engineering and make an real impact with it!